-One of the myths of the Great Patriotic War about the “miracle tanks”, invulnerable, sweeping everything out of its way, was the myth about the new tanks of the Soviet Union - T-34, KV, in the initial period of the war.
-It was even suggested that, in order to incite them, the German armed forces had to use aircraft, since conventional anti-tank weapons could not cope.
-From here came another myth - the reason for the defeat at the beginning of the war was the lack of “miracle tanks”.
-The blame, of course, laid on the Soviet leadership, who allegedly did not understand their meaning before the war, and Stalin personally.
+One of the myths of the Great Patriotic War about “miracle tanks”, invulnerable, sweeping away everything from its path, was the myth of the new tanks of the Soviet Union - T-34, KV, in the initial period of the war.
+Even suggestions were made that in order to knock them out, the German armed forces had to use Aviation, since conventional anti-tank weapons could not cope.
+Another myth came from here - the lack of “miraculoustanks".
+Naturally, the blame was blamed on the Soviet leadership, who supposedly did not understand their significance before the war, and personally on Stalin.

 Examples were given when KV (Klim Voroshilov) returned from battle with dozens of dents from enemy shells, but without holes, such facts did take place.
 The memories of the Germans were even more interesting; One of the most famous was the memoirs of G. Guderian, commander of the 2 tank group, based on his message about the “invulnerability” of the T-34 for German guns, about the heavy fighting of the 4 tank division in October 1941 of the year south of Mtsensk - they were attacked by T-34 Katukov tank brigade.
 As a result, they created a myth, including in the Anglo-American literature, about “invincible” T-34 tanks, which overcome the slopes, swamps with lightning speed, they are not taken by projectiles, they cause death and destruction.
 Although it is clear that the tanks of that time were moving over rough terrain at a speed of no more than 10-15 km per hour.